socnetv/app/README.md

 However that is not always the most recent version.
 We urge you to use the AppImage of the latest version available from our website instead.

-Users of openSUSE, Fedora and Ubuntu/Debian may also add our own repositories to their systems.
+Also, users of openSUSE, Fedora and Ubuntu/Debian can install SocNetV from our own repositories.

 In Debian and Ubuntu, add our repository and install SocNetV with these commands: